-The Nasher Museum presented the first career retrospective of the renowned American artist Barkley L. Hendricks.
-Born in 1945 in Philadelphia, Hendricks’s unique work resides at the nexus of American realism and post-modernism, a space somewhere between portraitists Chuck Close and Alex Katz and pioneering black conceptualists David Hammons and Adrian Piper.
+The Nasher Museum presented the first career painting retrospective of the renowned American artist Barkley L. Hendricks.
+He was born on April 16, 1945, in Philadelphia, and passed away in New Haven, Connecticut, on April 18, 2017, at the age of 72.
+Hendricks’s unique work resides at the nexus of American realism and post-modernism, a space somewhere between portraitists Chuck Close and Alex Katz and pioneering black conceptualists David Hammons and Adrian Piper.
 He is best known for his stunning, life-sized portraits of people of color from the urban northeast.

 Click any image in the slideshow below for full, uncropped images.